OfficeDev/teams-toolkit/docs/fx-core/localdebug-help.md

 - Bot: a bot server required by Teams Bot capacity
 - Ngrok: a tunneling service required by Teams Bot that forwards local address to public address

-During debugging, a localhost development certificate will also be generated and installed to your system after your confirmation.
+During debugging, a localhost development certificate will also be automatically generated and installed to your system after your confirmation.

 Some frequently asked questions are listed bellow.